R2Unit/r2unit/README.md

 ## The Force of My Code

 - **Languages:** Go, Rust, C, C++, C#, TypeScript and HTML (with a sprinkle of cosmic magic)
-- **Frameworks & Tools:** React, Node.js, Docker, Git – my trusty lightsabers in the digital cosmos.
+- **Frameworks & Tools:** Docker, Git, and Borg – my trusty lightsabers in the digital cosmos.
 - **Specialty:** Transforming coffee into clean, bug-free code while taming the dark side of unexpected bugs.

 ## Galactic Projects